Butt Trumpet

-Butt Trumpet is a Los Angeles-based punk band founded and maintained by Thom Bone.
-It is known for its crass lyrics and deliberately offensive style.
-The group features two bassists among its members.
-They became famous in 1994 when their Chrysalis Records debut, Primitive Enema, was the subject of a debated sale ban in a Massachusetts town after one mother heard her 12-year-old daughter listening to it, which she called "audio porn."
-Dan Druff played in the group briefly in 1995.
-The "Enema" lineup splintered soon after Primitive Enema was released, but three of the members regrouped in 1998 as Betty Blowtorch.
-The founder of the project, Thom Bone, continues to release and tour with various deliberately unstable band lineups to this day.
+Butt Trumpet was an American, Los Angeles based punk band, that was known more for its crass lyrics and deliberately offensive style, rather than its music.
+The group featured two bassists among its members.

+In 1994, their Chrysalis Records debut, Primitive Enema, was nearly banned from sale in a Massachusetts town after a mother heard her 12-year-old daughter playing it; she referred to the record as "audio porn."
+The group broke up soon after Primitive Enema was released, but three of the members regrouped in 1998 as Betty Blowtorch.